100000000x/website/_posts/2020-10-27-react-token-based-authentication-django.md

 In the case of error response:

-- It clears user data and token in the `loclStorage` and `auth` store.
+- It clears user data and token in the `localStorage` and `auth` store.
 - It shows the error toast.

 ```jsx